Masa744/CityFix_v1.0/README.md

 npm install
 npx expo start

-## **How to Use the App**
+## How to Use the App

-Users (Residents)
+## Users (Residents)

-Open the app using Expo Go or a simulator
+1. Open the app using Expo Go or a simulator
-Create a new account or log in with existing credentials After login, you will be directed to the main feed Browse existing community reports (issues submitted by other users) Tap “Create Post” to report a new issue
+2. Create a new account or log in with existing credentials
+3. After login, you will be directed to the main feed
+4. Browse existing community reports (issues submitted by other users)
+5. Tap “Create Post” to report a new issue
-Fill in the required details:
+6. Fill in the required details:
-Title of the issue (e.g. “Broken streetlight”) Description (explain the problem clearly)
+- Title of the issue (e.g. “Broken streetlight”)
+- Description (explain the problem clearly)
-Location (area/city information)
+- Location (area/city information)
-Upload an image (optional but recommended for proof) Submit the post
+- Upload an image (optional but recommended for proof)
+- Submit the post
-Your post will now appear in the community feed
+- Your post will now appear in the community feed
 You can:
-Like other users’ posts
+-Like other users’ posts
-Comment on issues
+-Comment on issues
-View status updates on your own posts
+-View status updates on your own posts
-Track your report status:
+-Track your report status:
-Open → newly submitted
+-Open → newly submitted
-In Progress → being reviewed/handled
+-In Progress → being reviewed/handled
-Resolved → issue has been fixed
+-Resolved → issue has been fixed

 🏛️ Admins (City Personnel)
-Log in using an admin account
+1. Log in using an admin account
-Open the Admin Dashboard (admin.tsx)
+2. Open the Admin Dashboard (admin.tsx)
-View a list of all submitted community reports
+3. View a list of all submitted community reports
-Tap on any report to view full details
+4. Tap on any report to view full details
-Review:
+5. Review:
-Description of the issue
+- Description of the issue
-Image evidence
+- Image evidence
-Location information
+- Location information
-User who submitted it
+- User who submitted it
-Take action by updating the status:
+6. Take action by updating the status:
-Open → new/unreviewed issue
+- Open → new/unreviewed issue
-In Progress → issue is being worked on
+- In Progress → issue is being worked on
-Resolved → issue has been completed
+- Resolved → issue has been completed
-Save changes to update the database
+7. Save changes to update the database
-Updates are automatically reflected in the user feed in real time
+8. Updates are automatically reflected in the user feed in real time

 Testing Strategy
 The application was tested using manual testing during development to ensure all features work correctly and data is properly handled between the frontend and Firebase backend.